United Opposition (Soviet Union): The United Opposition

 Despite the threats and promises, much of the United Opposition continued on.
 In September 1927, their new official platform was released.
 The platform argued that capitalist influences were seeping into the country through the NEP, criticized Stalin and the Bolshevik's leadership, and bemoaned the lack of free discourse that was allowed within the party, ultimately concluding that the party was straying from true Leninism.
 The criticism of Stalin had grown from a more general criticism of the party leadership in 1926 to direct attacks on Stalin's abilities and dictatorial tendencies by the end of 1927.

 The United Opposition also actively worked to undermine Stalin and influence the general public.
 Demonstrations were organized, which attracted some minor public support.
 In November 1927, the United Opposition held a demonstration in Red Square, Moscow, along with Vladimir Lenin's widow, Nadezhda Krupskaya.
 Members also illegally distributed Lenin's testament, a suppressed document of disputed authenticity in which Lenin allegedly expressed his distrust of Stalin and his support for Trotsky.
 Once again, this failed to attract significant support, and the Opposition remained the clear minority within the party.
 The police began to crack down on the United Opposition, arresting many members.

 Trotsky and Zinoviev lost much of their remaining influence when they were expelled from the Central Committee.
 The United Opposition were unable to gain the support of more than a small minority of the Communist Party, and were expelled at the Fifteenth Party Congress in December 1927 after the Congress declared United Opposition views to be incompatible with Communist Party membership.

 Aftermath

-Trotsky was expelled from the USSR in 1929 and spent the remainder of his life in exile, though he continued to agitate against Stalin, primarily through his writings.
+Trotsky was first exiled to Alma-Ata in 1928 only to be subsequently expelled from the USSR in 1929, spending the remainder of his life in exile.
+Though he continued to agitate against Stalin, primarily through his writings.
 Trotsky formed the International Left Opposition with his remaining supporters, and the Group of 15 also continued its opposition to Stalin.
 Trotsky, Zinoviev and Kamenev later created an anti-Stalin bloc in 1932, which seemed to have been dissolved in early 1933.
 Supporters of these groups were soon exiled or imprisoned, and by the end of 1941, nearly all former supporters of the United Opposition, whether or not they had repudiated it, had been executed or assassinated on Stalin's orders.
-Zinoviev and Kamenev would generally remain loyal to Stalin, although Bukharin attempted to ally with them against Stalin in 1929.
+Zinoviev and Kamenev would generally remain loyal to Stalin, although Bukharin attempted to ally with them against Stalin in 1928.
 While Bukharin received no help, Stalin would nevertheless use this meeting as proof of Kamenev and Zinoviev's continued plotting.

-Zinoviev and Kamenev were both sentenced to death and executed on Stalin's orders in 1936, kicking off the Great Purge.
+Zinoviev and Kamenev were both sentenced to death and executed at the end of a show trial in 1936, an event regarded by historians as the launch of the Great Purge.
 In 1940, Trotsky was murdered in Mexico by a Soviet agent.